Tokazama/FieldProperties.jl/README.md

 [ImageMetadata.jl](https://github.com/JuliaImages/ImageMetadata.jl), [MetadataArrays.jl](https://github.com/piever/MetadataArrays.jl), and [MetaGraph.jl](https://github.com/JuliaGraphs/MetaGraphs.jl) are just a few packages that provide a way of adding metadata to array or graph structures.
 [FieldMetadata.jl](https://github.com/rafaqz/FieldMetadata.jl) allows creating methods that produce "metadata" at each field of a structure.
 These packages provide similar functionality but have little overlap in the core functionality used here.
 Therefore, this package may be seen as complementary to these.

-There are some packages that have significant overlap with MetadataUtils.
+There are some packages that have significant overlap with FieldProperties.
 [MacroTools.jl](https://github.com/MikeInnes/MacroTools.jl) provides `@forward` which conveniently maps method definitions to specific fields of structures.
 This overlaps with a great deal of what `@assignprops` does.
 However, `@forward` is strictly for methods (not properties) and there are some [benefits](#creating-structures-that-contain-properties) to using `@assignprops`.
 There are many packages aimed at metaprogramming that appear to have very similar utilities.
-However, MetadataUtils was created because none of them appeared to accomplish all the previously mentioned goals and there wasn't a clear path forward in using them together to accomplish those goals.
+However, FieldProperties was created because none of them appeared to accomplish all the previously mentioned goals and there wasn't a clear path forward in using them together to accomplish those goals.

 ## Creating Properties